 At one of Bellevue’s largest parks, 320-acre Mercer Slough, 7 miles of flat trails, including short loops, lead hikers through a verdant ecosystem of canals and wetlands — even a blueberry farm on the west side of the park.
 Look for red-winged blackbirds and duck species along the waterways or downy woodpeckers and black-capped chickadees in the woods.
 The Environmental Education Center, a complex of classrooms and a visitors center, perches on the edge of the slough, complete with a lookout tower that kids can climb (up a ladder!) to peer into the tree canopy.

-Activities: The slough’s Education Center, open daily 10 a.m.–4 p.m., has a small assortment of displays and natural items to touch and see, and offers programs such as a monthly nature movie on fourth Friday nights (next up is Raccoon Nation on March 25), and a free nature walk around the wetland every Saturday (2–3:15 p.m.).
+Activities: The slough’s Education Center, open daily 10 a.m.–4 p.m., has a small assortment of displays and natural items to touch and see, and offers programs such as a monthly nature movie on fourth Friday nights, and a free nature walk around the wetland every Saturday (2–3:15 p.m.).
 Pacific Science Center also runs high-quality school-break and summer camps at Mercer Slough that explore science and nature, such as a Sasquatch-themed camp in July.

 Stream In: Lewis Creek Park, Bellevue